 ARTICLE 24. - PROMOTIONS

 24.1 A promotion is the appointment of an employee to another classification with a higher maximum rate of pay.
-The District will determine whether a vacant position shall be filled as an open or promotional opportunity or recruitment.
-Whenever the District intends to fill a position by promotion, the District shall post the opportunity for a minimum of ten (10) business days.
+OC San will determine whether a vacant position shall be filled as an open or promotional opportunity or recruitment.
+Whenever OC San intends to fill a position by promotion, OC San shall post the opportunity for a minimum of ten (10) business days.
 Employees must apply during the period of posting.
-Notices shall be posted on the District’s intranet.
+Notices shall be posted on OC San’s intranet.

 24.2 A promoted employee shall serve a promotional probationary period lasting at least until the first day of the pay period six months after the effective date of the promotion.
 At any time during the promotional probationary period, an employee may be returned to his or her previous position.
-The promotional probation period may be extended by mutual agreement between the employee and District’s management for up to ninety (90) days.
+The promotional probation period may be extended by mutual agreement between the employee and OC San’s management for up to ninety (90) days.
 If an employee is promoted during his or her initial probationary period, the period shall be extended until at least the first day of the pay period six months after the effective date of the promotion.

 24.3 Promoted employees will receive the equivalent of a step increase in pay, not to exceed the top of the range for the new classification or the minimum rate of the new classification whichever is greater.